 Beneficial boredom is different from apathy, “acedia” or ennui.

 Which brings us to an important distinction.

 The good kind of boredom happens when a lively mind enjoys “down time.”
-It’s the feeling we get looking at the clouds, or watching the fire in the fireplace, or noticing that a stain in the ceiling kind of looks like the Holy Spirit.
+It’s the feeling we get looking at the clouds, or watching the fire in the, or noticing that a stain in the ceiling kind of looks like the Holy Spirit.

 The bad kind of boredom is what is called “the Noonday Devil” — the spiritual emptiness and aggravation we feel when we get sick of life and its disappointments and irritated by our highest aspirations.

 The Noonday Devil stalks people who fear boredom.
 As Msgr.
 Charles Pope put it: “Always remember, the devil is a liar,” he wrote.
 “Life cannot be and should not be thrilling at every moment, or lived at a 1000 miles an hour.
 Such a pace and intensity cannot be maintained.
 Slow, steady and organic growth is ultimately what is best for the human person.”